 - Download the hex file DataLogger v1.06.hex from this folder.

-- Flash it onto your BBC micro:bit: connect your micro:bit to your computer then drag and drop the file onto your micro:bit.
+- Flash it onto your BBC micro:bit (i.e. connect your micro:bit to your computer then drag and drop the file onto your micro:bit).

 For power you can use your micro:bit AAA battery holder or connect a USB cable to either the micro:bit or the IM01.
 There are also a load of battery pack xChip options that will work (check out the full range here).

-With your micro:bit data logger powered up and running:
+If you are using the pre-compiled code: with your micro:bit data logger powered up and running do the following: